UWPCE-PythonCert/ProgrammingInPython/source/topics/01-setting_up/github_classroom.rst

 =============

 You will need an account on GitHub to participate in this course.
-If you don't have already have a GitHub account or if you would prefer to use create a new one for this course, make sure you setup a new account on `GitHub <https://github.com/>`_.
+If you don't have already have a GitHub account or if you would prefer to create a new one for this course, make sure you setup a new account on `GitHub <https://github.com/>`_.
 Always keep in mind that your account name will be part of the private repositories that will be created for each of your assignments and it will be visible to both your instructors and your classmates.

 You will need to have git setup on the computer you will use for developing your code for this course.
 You can find instructions for setting up git (and the rest of your development environment) here: